-We also have regular drop in sessions for young carers, but that also include peers that are not young carers, to enable them to find out more about the work of Suffolk Family Carers.
+We also have regular drop in sessions for young carers, but that also includes peers that are not young carers, to enable them to find out more about the work of Suffolk Family Carers.
 This is a time to relax, socialise, chat, play games and eat together in a quiet environment.
-The Young Carer adviser is also present in as many of the meetings as possible.
+The young carer adviser is also present in as many of the meetings as possible.

 If you would like to have any further information regarding our support for young carers in our academy, please contact Julie Mayo.

 To support young carers, we work with Suffolk Young Carers to provide: